marcel-dehaan/fieldconfig/README.md

-## ConfigField
+## FieldConfig
-ConfigField is a configuration management library for Python.
+FieldConfig is a configuration management library for Python.

 ### **Features:**
 - Dot-based access